Borden Dairy Steps Back into the Spotlight with New Look and Glass Half-Full Optimism

 “Borden has a rich history spanning many decades and filled with both victories and lessons learned,” Sarsam said.
 “When it comes to our future, the people of Borden have a ‘glass half-full’ outlook.
 We are passionate and ready to bring innovation and pure joy to milk lovers everywhere.”

 Founded in 1857 by Gail Borden, Jr., Borden is a heritage American brand that produces more than 35 wholesome and delicious products enjoyed by millions of people every day.
 Borden was the first company to develop a patent for the process of condensing milk, as well as the first company to use glass milk bottles.
 In 1936, Elsie became America’s favorite spokes-cow and was recognized in 2000 by AdAge as one of the top 10 advertising icons of the 20th century.
 Today, Borden is headquartered in Dallas and operates 13 milk processing plants and nearly 100 branches across the U.S. that produce and distribute nearly 500 million gallons of milk annually for customers in the grocery, mass market, club, food service, hospitality, school and convenience store channels.
 The company’s People First culture has inspired decades of loyal tenure among hundreds of the 3,300 people Borden employs.
+In 2019, Borden landed the No. 16 spot on Forbes’ list of America’s Most Reputable Companies, highlighting the company’s well-earned trust amongst consumers.
 For more information, visit bordendairy.com.